Advice on sharing accessible content during the Coronavirus pandemic

 By Molly Watt | 23/03/2020

 Studies show that 55% of the UK public access the news online.
-In light of the current climate, where public information, video explainers on social media, Gifs and infographics are themselves going viral, I'm sharing some tips and guidance on how to ensure your content is fully accessible to all.
-It has always been important for everyone to have equal access to world news and even more so in times of worry.
-Not only because it’s a moral obligation but also a possible health risk for individuals to not be fully informed.
+In light of the current climate, where public information, video explainers on social media, animated GIFs and infographics are themselves going viral — and especially when people who normally rely on face-to-face contact must stay at home and avoid coming too close to other people — I'm sharing some tips and guidance on how to ensure that your content is fully accessible to all.
+It has always been important for everyone to have equal access to world news — and is even more so in times of worry — not only because it’s a moral obligation, but because not being fully informed can pose a possible health risk.

 The importance of video captions

-It's not just the hard of hearing/Deaf community that benefit from content being subtitled.
-This is just the starting point: the deaf community is comprised of over 350 million people worldwide, 11.5 million of which live in the UK.
+It's not just the hard-of-hearing/Deaf community that benefit from content's being subtitled.
+They are just the starting point: the Deaf community comprises over 350 million people worldwide, 11.5 million of whom live in the UK.

 Captions also improve comprehension for a variety of different audiences.
 For example, people who have